Ayesa strengthens the technological infrastructure in the cloud of the Ministry of Science, Innovation and Universities

 The global consultancy firm includes virtualisation and security services in two Data Centres to guarantee 100% of the client’s operations

-Ayesa, a global provider of technology and engineering solutions, has been awarded the open process for the ‘Procurement of infrastructure as a service (IaaS) in private cloud mode’ for the Ministry of Science, Innovation and Universities and the State Research Agency.
-It will be responsible for reinforcing its infrastructure services and IT systems over the coming years, supervising everything from computing, cloud storage, communications, backup and security, to system support, operation, maintenance, interconnection, network management, security management and administration.
+Ayesa, a global provider of technology and engineering solutions, is about to complete the ‘Infrastructure as a Service (IaaS) contracting in private cloud mode’ project deployed over the last 4 years for the Ministry of Science, Innovation and Universities and the State Research Agency.
+The project, which is coming to an end soon, has enabled the reinforcement of its infrastructure services and IT systems, supervising everything from computing, cloud storage, communications, back-up and security, to system support, operation, maintenance, interconnection, network management, security management and administration.

 The service is offered in private cloud mode and includes the provision of all the infrastructure, resources, licences and actions necessary to cover the needs and requirements of the systems of government entities.
 Thus, Ayesa has focused on the development of high virtualisation technology, infrastructure and security with two Data Centres in high availability, communicated by a ring network typology that guarantees 100% of the client’s operations.